-Foot MRA.
-CLTI patients have a high incidence of IP and pedal artery disease.
-The precise location, length, and severity of disease as well as the patency of runoff vessels should ideally be delineated before revascularization planning.
+claustrophobia.
+Accurate interpretation of the images by a dedicated subspecialist, such as a vascular radiologist, is essential in aiding revascularization strategies.
+MRA equipment is expensive, although it can be used for other nonvascular magnetic resonance-based investigations.
+Thus, in some developing and developed countries, access to MRA and to dedicated subspecialists who are available to interpret the images is scarce.
+Finally, gadolinium contrast enhancement has been associated with cases of nephrogenic systemic fibrosis, primarily in individuals with an estimated glomerular filtration rate of <30 mL/min/ 1.73 m2.278 should ideally be delineated before revascularization planning.
 In highly specialized centers, compared with DSA, foot CE-MRA yielded a sensitivity of 92% for the detection of significant disease in IP and pedal vessels.
-Magnetic resonance perfusion imaging may have a role in assessing overall foot perfusion before and after intervention.
-As for limitations of foot CE-MRA, in slow-flow states, there may be significant venous overlay obscuring arterial anatomy, and the availability of the modality is limited.
+279 Magnetic resonance perfusion imaging may have a role in assessing overall foot perfusion before and after intervention. ^{280,281} As for limitations of foot CE-MRA, in slow-flow states, there may be significant venous overlay obscuring arterial anatomy, and the availability of the modality is limited.